-When there is no error conditions, press and hold the IN or OUT button for 3 seconds and release it.
+When there is no error conditions, press and hold the handheld control rocker switch in the IN or OUT position for 3 seconds and release it.
 If the controller is a generation 3, the LED on the control will blink three times.
 Generation 3 controller can also be recognized by their different colors: gray instead of blue/yellow.